Slut Pop Miami

 Slut Pop Miami is the fourth extended play by German singer Kim Petras.
 It was released on 14 February 2024 through Amigo and Republic Records, and was produced by Dr. Luke.
 It serves as a sequel to her 2022 EP Slut Pop.

-"Slut Pop Miami" received mixed reviews; while some praised its bold, outrageous themes and the sex-positive direction of the project, others criticized its repetitive nature and felt it lacked the original album's spark.
+Slut Pop Miami received mixed reviews; while some praised its bold, outrageous themes and the sex-positive direction of the project, others criticized its repetitive nature and felt it lacked the original EP's spark.

 Background and release

 Petras released Slut Pop on 11 February 2022, a dance-pop EP with overtly sex-positive lyricism.
 Petras began to tease Miami-inspired visuals reminiscent of the 2002 video game Grand Theft Auto: Vice City and announced the title of the sequel project on 7 February 2024.

 Composition

 The EP has twelve tracks.
 Billboard has called the collection a "sex positive lust bomb".
 Bernardo Sim of Out wrote, "This project also provides campy commentary on the extremely hyper-sexualized state of LGBTQ+ culture, for all the good and bad parts that exist within it."
 In an interview with American actress Carmen Electra, Petras shared that house music influenced the EP, and shared that the lyrics were inspired by her experiences on vacation in Miami.